-Pest management program - IUPUI Grounds Operations follows the guidelines of Integrated Pest Management, and there is a draft policy under review, to monitor and react to insect and disease pests that affect the campus landscape.
+Pest management program - IUPUI Grounds Operations follows the guidelines of an Integrated Pest Management Policy, to monitor and react to insect and disease pests that affect the campus landscape.
 Through years of monitoring and treatment, we have developed a calendar and schedule for monitoring and treatment for the recurring pest cycles that affect the tree populations.